JochCool/organised-javascript/README.md

 In order to use this program, you will need to install [NodeJS](https://nodejs.org) first.

 This program was inspired by [this comment](https://www.reddit.com/r/ProgrammerHumor/comments/ioufuf/when_someone_asks_you_to_write_clear_commented/g4g2dxt) on Reddit.
 Thanks, u/Pfuenzle and u/Per-mille!
+Also thanks to u/MajesticThrust for some testing.

 The code is available under an MIT license.
 Have fun!